insane-beaver/Angular-rently/README.md

 # rently
-Angular SPA for house rent with java backend
+Angular SPA for house rent
 ___

 You can access already hosted project at: https://rently.studio/